-The validity of the shares of common stock being offered pursuant to this prospectus supplement will be passed upon for us by Sonnenschein Nath & Rosenthal LLP of New York, New York.

-Lowenstein Sandler PC, Roseland, New Jersey, is acting as counsel for the placement agent in connection with various matters related to the securities offered hereby.
+SNR Denton US LLP, New York, New York will pass upon the validity of the issuance of the common stock offered by this prospectus supplement and the accompanying prospectus.
+Lowenstein Sandler PC, Roseland, New Jersey, is acting as counsel for the underwriter in connection with various matters related to the securities offered hereby.